nutttaro/wp-taxonomy-order/readme.txt

 Donate link: https://www.buymeacoffee.com/nutttaro
 Tags: taxonomy, order
 Requires at least: 4.7
-Tested up to: 5.8.1
+Tested up to: 5.9
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-WP Taxonomy Order is a plugin allows for the ordering of taxonomy or category for WordPress.
+WP Taxonomy Order is a plugin that allows for the ordering of taxonomy or category for WordPress.

 == Description ==

-WP Taxonomy Order is a plugin allows for the ordering of taxonomy or category for WordPress.
+WP Taxonomy Order is a plugin that allows for the ordering of taxonomy or category for WordPress.

 Features:

 * Easy for ordering taxonomy by Drag and Drop.
 * Support custom taxonomy.
-* Child taxonomy support the ordering also.
+* Child taxonomy supports the ordering also.
-* Can choose enable order for each taxonomies.
+* Can choose to enable order for each taxonomy.
-* The plugin is lightweight and no custom coding.
+* The plugin is lightweight and has no custom coding.
 * Compatible with WPML.

 == Installation ==